SwapnilPurohit/SOR_26/README.md

 ## Friction

+> **In short:** Friction settings control how much the wheels grip the floor versus slide.
+Get this wrong and the robot either won't move (too much friction/resistance) or slides around unrealistically (too little) — tuning it makes the simulated physics behave like a real robot.

 Friction parameters control how the wheels grip the ground and how the base slides.

 For all 4 wheels: